LaGrangeMtl/responsive-images-guide/README.md

                 width: 300px, // The element's width
                 height: 300px, // The element's height
-                min-width: 1024px // OPTIONAL, this parameter lets you set a min-width to use in combination with the dppx parameter.
+                min-width: 1024px // OPTIONAL, this parameter lets you set a min-width
+                                  // to use in combination with the dppx parameter.
                                   // Here for example, the 2x image will
                                   // only show up if the screen is both
                                   // greater than 1024px in resolution
                                   // and 2 in DPPX

             ),
-            // The great thing is we can set up, as many as we want (
+            // The great thing is we can set up as many as we want (
                 dppx: 1.5,
                 width: 300px,